RajputRenu/EKS_Project/README.md

 Configure AWS in Instance:-
 ![image](https://github.com/RajputRenu/EKS_Project/assets/118665146/43a28d0a-2854-40c0-93f2-f5dd57d2373b)

+Make changes in Three file as per your regions & ami id:-

+1] provider.tf - Modify provider.tf to change the region.

+2] subnet.tf - modify the subnet region according to your specific region

+3] eks_node_group.tf -modify the AMI ID to match your region and virtual machine.

 Terraform Commands:-

-Make changes in Three file as per your regions & ami id:-

-1] provider.tf - make change in region

-2] subnet.tf - make changes in region of subnet as per your region

-3] eks_node_group.tf - make changes in ami id as per your region & virtual machine.

 1] terraform init:-
 The terraform init command is used to initialize a Terraform working directory.